Translating Neuralese: Translation models

 While this translation criterion directly encodes the semantic notion of meaning described in \autoref{sec:philosophy}, it is doubly intractable: the KL divergence and outer expectation involve a sum over all observations $\obs_a$ and $\obs_b$ respectively; these sums are not in general possible to compute efficiently.
 To avoid this, we approximate \autoref{eq:q} by sampling.
 We draw a collection of samples $(\obs_a, \obs_b)$ from the prior over world states, and then generate for each sample a sequence of distractors $(\obs_a', \obs_b)$ from $p(\obs_a' | \obs_b)$ (we assume access to both of these distributions from the problem representation).
 The KL term in \autoref{eq:q} is computed over each true sample and its distractors, which are then normalized and averaged to compute the final score.

-Sampling accounts for the outer $p(\obs_a, \obs_b)$ in \autoref{eq:q} and the inner $p(\obs_a|\obs_b)$ in \autoref{eq:kl}.
-The only quantities remaining are of the form $p(\msg|\obs_a)$ and $p(z)$.
-In the case of neuralese, these are determined by the agent policy $\pi_r$.
-For natural language, we use transcripts of human interactions to fit a model that maps from world states to a distribution over frequent utterances as discussed in \autoref{sec:formulation}.
-Details of these model implementations are provided in \autoref{sec:impl}, and the full translation procedure is given in \autoref{alg:translation}.
+Sampling accounts for the outer $p(\obs_a, \obs_b)$ in \autoref{eq:q}.
+One of the two remaining quantities has the form $p(\obs_a|\msg,\obs_b)$.
+In the case of neuralese, can be obtained via Bayes' rule from the agent policy $\pi_r$.
+For natural language, we use transcripts of human interactions to fit a model that maps from frequent utterances to a distribution over world states as discussed in \autoref{sec:formulation}.
+The last quantity is a $p(z')$, the prior probability of the candidate translation; this is approximated as uniform.
+The full translation procedure is given in \autoref{alg:translation}.